-LONDON, UK – 9th December 2020.
-A free interactive map, CollisionMap, has been launched at https://CollisionMap.uk showing road safety data across Britain.
-It has been enhanced and updated to incorporate 2019 collision data that has recently been released by the Department for Transport (DfT).
-As well as plotting all collisions dating back to the beginning of 2011, the map allows users to examine the data by region, council area and postcode and to compare figures for 2018 with 2019.
+LONDON, UK – 29th November 2021.
+An updated free CollisionMap is now available from https://CollisionMap.uk showing road safety data across Britain.
+CollisionMap, an interactive map, has been enhanced and updated to incorporate 2020 collision data, which has recently been released by the Department for Transport (DfT).
+As well as plotting all collisions dating back to the beginning of 2011, the map allows users to examine the data by region, council area and postcode and to compare figures for 2019 with 2020.
 Figures can be compared for individual councils against others in the same region, and users can input the first part of a postcode to compare it to the national picture.
 Uniquely, CollisionMap also adjusts the collision data according to population.
 This means that users can more accurately compare their own location with others or with the national picture.

 The data reveals some interesting headline stories:

-• There has been an overall reduction in the number of both collisions and casualties in 2019 across mainland Britain - by 4.3% and 4.8 %, respectively.
+• There has been a sizable overall reduction in the number of both collisions and casualties in 2020 across mainland Britain with a 28.8% and 32.5% fall, respectively.
+The lower traffic volumes, resulting from measures to fight Covid, are likely to be a significant factor in this positive news.

-• Scotland has seen the largest reduction in collisions in 2019 - down by an impressive 12.4%.
+• Wales has seen the halving of its collisions in 2020 - down by an impressive 50.2%.

 • The safest locations: there are a number of postcodes with a casualty rate, per million population, of below 1.
 These tend to be rural postcode districts, which have both low volumes of traffic and low populations.